Goree Carter: Later life, death and legacy

 After leaving the music industry, he continued working at the local Comet Rice Mill until its closure decades later.
-Carter continued to play occasional local gigs in Houston, and sat-in with visiting artist B.B.
+It is unclear whether Carter ever married, but he did father a daughter, Pamila, in August 1958.
+He continued to play occasional local gigs in Houston, and sat-in with visiting artist B.B.
 King; his last live performance was in 1970.
-He developed arthritis later in his life, and had not been heard from again until 1982, when he was visited at his Fifth Ward home by members of the band Juke Jumpers.
+He developed arthritis later in his life, and had not been heard from again until 1982, when he was visited at his Fifth Ward home by members of the band the Juke Jumpers.
 He died in Houston, at the age of 59, in 1990.
 He died at the same house where he was born, and is buried at the Houston National Cemetery.

 Neither his old house at 1310 Bayou or the Audiophile Custom Associates Studio at 612 Westheimer still exist.
 In fact, Carter is barely remembered even in Houston and The Rock and Roll Hall of Fame has not recognized his contributions.
 "It’s as if he never lived, never thrilled audiences with his behind-the-back guitar playing, never invented rock and roll", according to a 2014 article.